NLPReViz/emr-nlp-server/README.md

 Now follow the steps on [emr-vis-web](https://github.com/trivedigaurav/emr-vis-web) to setup the front-end application.

 ### Login
-The defualt login credentials are _"username"_ and _"password"_.
+The default login credentials are _"username"_ and _"password"_.
 You are encouraged to change them from https://github.com/trivedigaurav/emr-nlp-server/blob/master/src/frontEnd/serverSide/UserAuthentication.java when running the app on a publicly accessible server.

 [homebrew]: http://brew.sh/
 [git]: http://git-scm.com/